 Composition/improvisation workshops in cooperation with Oper Bonn and BTVN 2020 (Beethoven’s Jahr 2020)

-I was invited by composer PRASQUAL to design and conduct a series of workshops for school and adults.
-Themes of the workshops derive from the most important questions that the pieces presented currently at the Oper Theater Bonn challenge us with, for example “freedom” in the context of Beethoven’s Fidelio, “wisdom” in the context of Goethe’s “Faust”, “subconsciousness and association” in the context of Mauricio Kagel’s “Stadtstheater”.
-Workshops contain a philosophical element where students are invited to discuss and share experiences as well as practical elements, where participants engage in improvised theater scenes and improvise on simple instruments designed according to the topic of the workshop.
+I was invited by composer PRASQUAL to design and conduct a series of workshops for schools and adults.
+The themes of these workshops derive from the most important questions that the pieces presented at the time at the Oper Theater Bonn challenge us with, for example “freedom” in the context of Beethoven’s Fidelio, “wisdom” in the context of Goethe’s Faust, “subconsciousness and association” in the context of Mauricio Kagel’s Stadtstheater.
+Workshops contain a philosophical element, where students are invited to discuss and share experiences as well as practical elements, where participants engage in improvised theater scenes and improvise on simple instruments designed according to the topic of the workshop.
 During the pandemic, workshops are also conducted online with a focus on “the sounds of lockdown”.

 eSpaces of Encounter